 - It is not acceptable to miss days during sub-internship rotations or basic science selective courses.
 If this cannot be avoided, it should be kept to a minimum and always with permission from the Course or Clerkship Director.
 For instance, a one-month selective meeting 5 days/week has a total of 20 class days; therefore, every two days missed is 10% of the class time.
 If you need any days off to interview during rotations, you must ask the course director first.
-Be aware that there is no guarantee that you will be given any of these days away from the rotation. - Keep October, November, early December and January open (e.g., no class/clinical responsibilities), if at all possible, for interviews. - Incorporate studying for and taking Step 2 CK into your schedules.
-Refer to pages 10-11 for guidance on timing of your Step 2 exam. - Use the fourth year efficiently, especially time after Match Day to complete graduation requirements. - If applying in "early" match (military, ophthalmology, and urology), keep September-December flexible. - If applying to dermatology, neurosurgery, orthopaedics, or emergency medicine, plan to keep November-February flexible. - Students must register for at least 100 units of credit each quarter to maintain their registration.
+Be aware that there is no guarantee that you will be given any of these days away from the rotation. - Keep November, early December, and January open (e.g., no class/clinical responsibilities), if at all possible, for interviews.
+Consider placing Scholarship and Discovery research or independent study in November-January for added flexibility. - Incorporate studying for and taking Step 2 CK into your schedules.
+Refer to page 10 for guidance on timing of your Step 2 exam. - Use the fourth year efficiently, especially time after Match Day, to complete graduation requirements. - If applying in "early" match (military, ophthalmology, and urology), keep September-December flexible. - If applying to dermatology, neurosurgery, orthopaedics, or emergency medicine, plan to keep November-February flexible. - Students must register for at least 100 units of credit each quarter to maintain their registration.
 Contact Michael McGinty (mmcginty@uchicagomedicine.org) if you have concerns regarding your registration.